ohirose/bcpd/README.md

 - If your environment is Mac or Linux, replace `win=1` by `win=0` in the demo script.
   - The script named `demoPrepare.sh` automates this procedure.
 - Press the run button in the code editor of MATLAB.

+### Shape Transfer

+- Go to the `demo/shapeTransfer` folder using your terminal window.
+- Run a demo script, e.g., type `./shapeTransferA` in the terminal.
+- Check output files named `transferV*_y.interpolated.obj`.

 ## Compilation